um-grex/grex-docs/content/english/storage/data-sizes-and-quota.md

  *  /project/Project-GID/{user1, user2, user3}

-Where the Project-GID is a number of the PI's default RAPI group in CCDB, and user1..3 are the users on Grex, including the PI.
+Where the Project-GID is a __number (or identifier)__ of the PI's default RAPI group in CCDB, and user1..3 are the users on Grex, including the PI.

 {{< alert type="warning" >}}